sbooth/AudioFrameworks/README.markdown

 1. Download
 2. Decompress
 3. Rename folder to "mp4v2-src"
-4. Move the folder into into mp4v2/
+4. Move the folder into mp4v2/
 5. Build